Eight Questions for CSF Teaching Artist Gina Braswell

 In addition to acting and teaching, you’ve also worked with CSF in the summers as a dramaturg and an assistant director.
 Any favorite projects?

 I have!
 And I have so enjoyed working with the CSF.
 I worked as a dramaturg with the festival for their summer production of Troilus and Cressida (2016).
 As a dramaturg I was tasked with cutting the script, creating packets with information for the actors about the historical background of the play, previous ways it has been performed and scholarly insight into the context of the story being told.
 I have also dramaturged for CSF’s Shakespeare and Violence Prevention school tour where I helped to cut and create scripts that would be used in classrooms.
 The school tour brings awareness of bullying behavior and mistreatment through Shakespeare’s plays in order to develop strategies with students when they witness mistreatment in schools.
 I have also worked with CSF as a teacher/director for Camp Shakespeare over the past two summers, rehearsing a Shakespeare play with students to perform for friends and family.

 What else are you working on around town?

 I am currently the drama/communications teacher at Jefferson Academy in Broomfield.
-My students at school are putting on a production of the musical, Aladdin on Nov.
-7. I am also a director for the non-profit organization Arts HUB, where I am working with 3 amazing casts of young adults on Seussical (Dec.
-8-10) and Winnie The Pooh with 1st, 2nd and 3rd graders (December 2-3).
-Not to mention our own CSF Shakespeare’s Comedies class which will have their final performance on Nov.
-16th.
+My students at school recently put on a production of the musical, Aladdin.
+I am also a director for the non-profit organization Arts HUB, where I work with amazing casts of young adults on.
+Not to mention our own CSF Shakespeare’s Greatest Hits workshop which will happen on March 10.